 10.4 Remedies for IP Infringement Claims

-If deliverables are or Company reasonably believes may be subject to an infringement claim, Company may at its option and expense:
+If deliverables are or Company believes may be subject to an infringement claim, Company may at its option and expense:

 10.5 Exclusions from Company Indemnity